Sorry, but your web browser is too old to display this page properly.

 020 7591 1202

 Widely accepted as the modern master of British seafood, Nathan Outlaw stepped away from his Cornish home turf to launch in London in 2012.
-Five years on, and with a Michelin star under its belt, this venue still feels like a well-kept secret.
+Five years on, this venue still feels like a well-kept secret.
 Perhaps the menu lends itself more to the coast than a conservatively attired hotel dining room, or perhaps Londoners want more culinary fireworks, but one thing’s for sure: you won’t find better or fresher seafood in the capital.
 Our octopus starter paired magnificently with almonds and a sharp sherry vinegar bread sauce, while a glorious thick slab of sea bass came with breadcrumbed oysters, sweet baby leeks and a generous dollop of lime hollandaise.
 No fireworks, no fripperies: just clean flavours and exemplary technique.
 After that, elderflower cream with strawberries and verjus maintains the seasonal theme.
 Service is five-star slick and, to drink, we’d recommend something from founder David Levin’s biodynamic vineyard – perhaps Mr L, a barrel-aged Sauvignon Blanc.

 Restaurant + Bar Gift Vouchers